dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 * **Purpose**: one argument presents an action that an AGENT undertakes with the purpose of the GOAL conveyed by the other argument being achieved (es. typically *affinché*).

 >[!TIP]
+>**The case of 'per'**\
-> The PREP *per* is very difficult to filter out, so all *per* have been pre-annotated.
+>The PREP *per* is very difficult to filter out, so all *per* have been pre-annotated.
 Be particularly careful when deciding whether it is a connective according to Ferrari's definitions.
 It should be noted that *per* is often paired with an Infinitive to express purpose.
 However, this construction can also have other contingency meanings as in: *Ecco la situazione in cui mi trovo, per essere stato troppo buono* (CONTINGENCY:Cause).
 In these cases we consider it a connective, even though it is very likely that the whole construction (per + Inf) is conveying the CONTINGENCY meaning.
 #### Comparison
 * **Contrast**: at least two differences between Arg1 and Arg2 are highlighted (es. *al contrario*, *bensì*).
 * **Similarity**: one or more similarities between Arg1 and Arg2 are highlighted with respect to what each argument predicates as a whole or to some entities it mentions (es. *allo stesso modo*).
 * **Concession**: a causal relation expected on the basis of one argument is cancelled or denied by the situation described in the other (es. prototypically *tuttavia*).

+>[!TIP]
->[!TIP] How to choose between Contrast and Concession?
+>How to choose between Contrast and Concession?
 >1.
 Are at least two explicit differences highlighted between the arguments?
 >2.
 If no, select Concession.
 >3.
 If yes, check whether a causal relation that is expected on the basis of one argument is denied by the other.
 (Test by paraphrasing with eng. *although*, it. *anche se* or *nonostante*)